The Origins of EMT Reverb

-It was UA's own Bill Putnam, Sr., who was the first to use artificial reverb creatively on a pop recording in 1947, with the use of the first reverb chamber (the studio bathroom!).
-The result was a huge hit by The Harmonicats called "Peg o' My Heart" on his own Universal label.
-Having the ability to control reverb amount and turn the effect on and off at will was a major breakthrough, and a big part of the record's sound.
+But it was UA's own Bill Putnam, Sr. who first used artificial reverb creatively on a pop recording in 1947, with the use of the first reverb chamber — the studio bathroom!
+The result was a huge hit by The Harmonicats called "Peg o' My Heart" on Putnam's own Universal label.
+Having the ability to control reverb amount and turn the effect on and off at will was also a major breakthrough developed by Putnam, and a big part of the record's sound.

 What's a Plate?

-Plates are still widely used in many studios — the only drawback is the enormous size and weight of the devices.
+Plates are still widely used in many studios — the only drawback is their enormous size and weight.
 An EMT 140 weighs 600 pounds.
-Still, it's an easier alternative to the design and space concerns of a dedicated chamber, and I believe that was the idea, particularly in 1957.
+Still, it's an easier alternative to the design and space concerns of a dedicated chamber, and that was the idea, particularly in 1957.

 Interior of the EMT 140

-The a plate reverb is made up of a large (2x3m), thin piece of sheet metal suspended from a steel frame by spring tensioners at each corner.
+The plate reverb is made up of a large (2 x 3m), thin piece of sheet metal suspended from a steel frame by spring tensioners at each corner.
 An electrical transducer mounted to the center of the suspended plate induces plate movement, which creates the effect.
 One or two (mono or stereo) pickups are mounted to the plate as well, for the reverb return.
 A damping plate controlled by a servo motor, allowed adjustment of the reverb time.
 All of these simple elements were built into a heavy wooden enclosure.

 EMT Goes Digital